deepin-community/python3.11/Doc/c-api/init_config.rst

    .. c:member:: int configure_locale

-      Set the LC_CTYPE locale to the user preferred locale?
+      Set the LC_CTYPE locale to the user preferred locale.

       If equals to ``0``, set :c:member:`~PyPreConfig.coerce_c_locale` and :c:member:`~PyPreConfig.coerce_c_locale_warn` members to ``0``.